esince821/Founder-Amount-and-Success-in-Start-Up/README.md

      Converted the `Founded` column to a numeric year where possible, to study trends over time.

 3.  **Final Analysis Dataset**
-   - The cleaned and feature-engineered data is stored as `startupdataset_clean_for_analysis.csv` and used for all EDA and hypothesis exploration.
+   - The cleaned and feature-engineered data is stored as `startupdataset_final_clean_l.csv` and used for all EDA and hypothesis exploration.

 ## Analysis Plan